-Disclose the metrics used by the organization to assess climate-related risks and opportunities in line with its strategy and risk management process (CDP C4.2, C4.2a, C4.2b, C9.1)
+Disclose the metrics used by the organization to assess climate-related risks and opportunities in line with its strategy and risk management process

-Genworth monitors our energy use, Scope 1, Scope 2, and nearly all relevant Scope 3 GHG emission categories.
+Genworth monitors our energy use, Scope 1, Scope 2, and all relevant Scope 3 GHG emission categories except Scope 3 Category 15 (Investments), which was excluded due to time, cost and inconsistency in methodologies.

-As noted in the Risk Management section above, we also have implemented a framework to assess our investment portfolio that includes a discrete ESG score for all our corporate and municipal bond holdings (covering approximately 80% of our total bond portfolio as of the fourth quarter 2022).
+As noted in the Risk Management section above, however, we have implemented a framework to assess our investment portfolio that includes a discrete ESG score for all our corporate and municipal bond holdings (covering approximately 80% of our total bond portfolio as of the fourth quarter 2023).
 This ESG score is based, where relevant, on information collected on the companies in our investment portfolio, such as emissions, energy usage, emissions reduction targets, climate transition plans, TCFD disclosures, etc.

-In addition, the Investments team conducted internal carbon scoring in 2022 that evaluates both gross emissions and carbon intensity for 70% of our public corporate holdings.
+In addition, the Investments team conducted internal carbon scoring in 2023 that evaluates both gross emissions and carbon intensity for 70% of our public corporate holdings.
 As additional public data is available and/or scoring methodologies on non-covered assets are standardized, particularly for municipal bonds and structured investments, we will consider other options for this assessment and update our disclosures accordingly.

-Disclose Scope 1, Scope 2, and, if appropriate, Scope 3 greenhouse gas (GHG) emissions, and the related risks (CDP 6.1, C6.3, C6.5, C6.5a, C-FS14.1, C-FS14.0)
+Disclose Scope 1, Scope 2, and, if appropriate, Scope 3 greenhouse gas (GHG) emissions, and the related risks